-Kyle Henderson, Senior Product Manager at FullStory, joined Hanna Woodburn, Product Marketing Manager, on the June 6, 2019, LinkedIn Live series to discuss how OKRs and Agile methodologies work together at FullStory.
+Kyle Henderson, Senior Product Manager at FullStory, joined Hanna Woodburn, Product Marketing Manager, discuss how OKRs and Agile methodologies work together at FullStory.

 Kyle and Hanna discussed topics including: